Accident Cases With Bucket Trucks Are Unique

 - The Truck Cannot be Moved with Bucket Up - Unless specifically permitted by the manufacturer, a bucket truck cannot be moved with a worker in an elevated basket.

 - Safety Measures Must be Taken - When the situation calls for them due to the terrain, brakes, outriggers, and wheel chocks must be used in conjunction with bucket trucks.
 Furthermore, no safety device, whether hydraulic, mechanical or electrical is permitted to be disabled on a bucket truck.

 - Adequate Clearance from Electrical Lines - When working on electrical lines, the raised bucket must maintain a clearance of at least 10 feet from overheard electrical lines.

-- Use of Proper Warning Signage – Not only must the boom truck be marked with all applicable warning decals and signage, but if the truck is blocking the ability to pass on a street when the boom is raised, then signs and cones must be placed in the roadway to warn motorists.
+- Use of Proper Warning Signage - Not only must the boom truck be marked with all applicable warning decals and signage, but if the truck is blocking the roadway when the boom is raised, then signs and cones must be placed to warn motorists.

 - Proper Maintenance - All bucket trucks must be maintained frequently and in accordance with the manufacturer's manual.
 The trucks must be inspected once per year, with all mechanical, electrical, pneumatic, and hydraulic components checked.

 Common Types of Bucket Truck Accidents Suffered by Employees

 Despite these OSHA guidelines, employees are still hurt while working on bucket trucks.
 Here is a list of just a few of the most common injuries: